Sophic and mantic: Background

 Diogenes Laertius noticed a sophic/mantic divide in classical philosophy between Anazimander and Pythagoras.

 Nibley gave a speech entitled "Three Shrines: Mantic, Sophic, and Sophistic" at Yale University in 1963.
-In this speech, he defined mantic as a worldview that believes in "real and present operation of divine gifts by which one receives constant guidance from the other world"; accepting an "other world" as impossible to truly understand but part of human experience.
+In this speech, he defined "mantic" as a worldview that believes in the "real and present operation of divine gifts by which one receives constant guidance from the other world"; accepting an "other world" as impossible to truly understand but part of human experience.
 He defines the sophic as "the tradition which boasted its cool, critical, objective, naturalistic, and scientific attitude".
 Nibley wrote that "whoever accepts the Sophic attitude must abandon the Mantic, and vice versa."
 He equated the mantic with Erwin Goodenough's conception of "vertical" Judaism and the sophic with his "horizontal" Judaism.
 In describing the influence of spiritual inspiration on Nibley's scholarship, Gary Gillum described the sophic/mantic distinction that Nibley proposed in his talk entitled "Three Shrines."
 Gillum described a sophic attitude as an objective, naturalistic attitude, while a mantic attitude is one which "unhesitatingly accepts supernatural occurrences and feelings as true reality."
 Gillum wrote that the mantic perspective includes the sophic, but not vice versa.
 In his notes on the sophic and mantic, Nibley traces the distinction back to Diogenes Laertius's description of philosophy as beginning with Anaximander, a naturalistic philosopher, and Pythagoras, a mathematician interested in the mystical.
 Empedocles and wrote that true reason was "either divine or human," showing that this distinction was part of classical thought.
 Nibley found classical and modern examples to support the idea that the sophic often becomes hostile to the mantic, using polemics to refute the mantic.
 Nibley argued that the mantic was preferable to the sophic, although the mantic had its own flaws.
 Mantic thinking, in being more flexible, "opens the door to all kinds of quacks and pretenders."
 On the other hand, mantic thinking does not always have to be "right" like the sophic.
 Nibley noted that "paradoxically, scientists often pay tribute to intuition, the one thing that strict objectivity will not allow."